donishadsmith/neurocaps/README.md

     bids_dir="neurocaps_demo",
     pipeline_name="fmriprep",  # Can specify if multiple pipelines exists in derivatives directory task="DET",
-    condition="late",  # Can extract a specific condition if events.tsv is available condition_tr_shift=1,
+    condition="late", # Can extract a specific condition if events.tsv is available condition_tr_shift=2, # Account for hemodynamic lag
-    session="2",
+    slice_time_ref=1, # Adjust to middle volume used as slice time reference when extracting condition session="2",
     n_cores=None,
     verbose=True,